Diamond Jubilee Celebrations across the Wilton Community Area – 2nd to 5th June 2012

 Broad Chalke: Will be having a Queen’s Diamond Jubilee Street Party on Sunday 3rd June.
 The Thames Diamond Jubilee Pageant will be screened afterwards at the Village Hall.
 On Monday 4th June, The Beacon will be lit at 10.15 pm at the Trig Point at the Top of Howgare Road.
 More information here.

 South Newton: Are holding a Service of Celebration on Sunday 3rd June at St Andrew’s Church at 6pm.
 There will be drinks & a toast to The Queen afterwards.
-I hear there will also be a Fete & BBQ, which Jimmy, WilCAP member & Parish Councillor, will update on.
+I hear there will also be a Fete & BBQ, which Jimmy Green, WilCAP member & Parish Councillor, or the Parish Clerk, will update on.
+Update: South Newton’s Parish Clerk, Ali Simons, advises: “This year to celebrate the Queen’s Diamond Jubilee, the South Newton Village Hall is holding a joint fete/jubilee celebration on Saturday 14th July 2012 in South Newton’s village hall grounds.
+There will be various stalls, as usual and a BBQ.”
+More details will be online here.

 There will also be celebration events at Lacock Abbey (National Trust), Old Wardour Castle near Tisbury (English Heritage) & a free, family fun day at Hudson’s Field in Salisbury – a summary of all three is here.